Turkey On A Budget Map

 Day 6 Çirali (1B)

 This morning we set off for our journey to the Mediterranean coast.
 Passing through the stark Anatolian landscape we enter the richly forested mountain region which leads to the coast and the small village of Çirali.
 There is time to relax before our evening walk to view the spectacle of the chimera, a phenomenon where flames mysteriously rise from cracks within the local rocks.

 Approximate travel time: Antalya to Çıralı, 2 hours

 Day 7 Overnight boat trip (1D)

-We continuing on to the beautiful coastal village of Kekova where we board our boat for an unforgettable night on the sea.
+Continue to the beautiful coastal village of Kekova where we board our boat for an unforgettable night at sea.

-On board, the facilities are very basic.
-We sleep on deck under the stars, with mattresses and full bedding, all of which is provided.
+The facilities are very basic on board.
+We sleep on the deck under the stars with mattresses and full bedding, all of which is provided.
 There is a toilet and an open air shower on board.
 Dinner is included and cold drinks are available for purchase.
-This really is the perfect place to relax and enjoy the crystal waters Turkey is famous for!
+This really is the perfect place to relax and enjoy the crystal waters that Turkey is famous for!

-Sleeping on the boat is seasonal from May to October and even during these months, will still be dependent on weather conditions.
-In other months, you will stay in a guesthouse at Ucagiz, but will still spend a full day out on the boat on Day 8.
+Sleeping on the boat is seasonal from May to October.
+Please note that even during these months the overnight boat trip will still be dependent on weather conditions.
+From November to April you will stay in a guesthouse in Ucagiz and will enjoy a boat trip on Day 8.